 Vaccination is especially recommended for the following groups of people:

-- Persons over 60 years
+- People who are over 60 years old

 - medical staff and caregivers